 It’s important to consider what you’re eating during your pregnancy and training.
 It’s a myth that you need to ‘eat for two’ and, overall, the pregnancy probably only requires around 200-300kcal extra per day.

-How quickly can return to exercising after giving birth?
+How quickly can you return to exercising after giving birth?

 Pilates post-pregnancy is a great way to ensure your pelvic floor, core and back are in a robust condition to tolerate getting back into running.
 As a guide, running should probably wait until six weeks after the birth, and up to 12 weeks if you’ve had a Caesarean.